RULES OF THE SOCIETY

 9.9 A Meeting shall be convened by notices posted conspicuously in the Registered Office and in all other places of business of the Society to which the Members have access and on the Society's website (if it has one), 8 clear days at least before the day of the Meeting.
 The notice shall specify the place, the time, and the date of the Meeting, whether the Meeting is an Ordinary Meeting of Members or a Special Meeting of Members and the business to be transacted at the Meeting.

 Attending and Voting at Meetings of Members

 9.10 Every Member who has a vote under these Rules (including the Deputy of a corporate body) shall be entitled to attend Meetings of Members on the production of such evidence as the Board may from time to time determine.

-9.12 Every Member of the Society shall be entitled to cast one vote on any Resolution put to the Members at a Meeting of Members.
-In the event of Members holding shares jointly they shall have one vote between them which shall be exercised by the one whose name appears first in the Register of Members, unless the joint Members together appoint in writing another joint Member, and the appointment is delivered to the Registered Office not less than twenty-four hours before the Meeting.
+9.12 Every Member of the Society shall be entitled to cast 1 vote on any Resolution put to the Members at a Meeting of Members.
+In the event of Members holding shares jointly they shall have 1 vote between them which shall be exercised by the one whose name appears first in the Register of Members, unless the joint Members together appoint in writing another joint Member, and the appointment is delivered to the Registered Office not less than 24 hours before the Meeting.